About me, Kerry Ingram.

 What I want for you is to feel confident, resourced and inspired to create a multi-generational nurturing group for the sake of supporting the HUGE transition into parenthood.
 After six years of facilitating our in person groups, I continuously witness the deep relationships and reciprocity that ripples into our community.

 For nearly two decades I have provided nurturing support to families as an educator, a postpartum doula and as a mother (bio and foster).
 I've had the delight of teaching in a Waldorf Kindergarten, a LifeWays home-based playgarden, nurturing new mothers in their homes as well as facilitating a mother and baby class for the last 6 years.
-The Mothering Arts leadership training is the fruit of many years of education, research and practical experience to help folks who feel called to work with parents and babies by building supportive communities.
-Hundreds of women from all over the world have taken our training and shared what they have learned in their respective communities to support families and build connections.
+The COmmunity Supported Postpartum facilitator course is the fruit of many years of education, research and practical experience to help folks who feel called to work with parents and babies by building supportive communities.
+Hundreds of women from all over the world have taken our course and shared what they have learned in their respective communities to support families and build connections.

 I blog and send a monthly newsletter (subscribe below) about ways we can build community, resource ourselves and create simple moments of connection with our families.
 I want to be a part of re-writing the story of how we see the postpartum year...and that vision is shared by the thousands of women I work with.